I Choose You (Keyshia Cole song): Background and composition

-Release and reception

-On August 23, 2013, "I Choose You" was released to US urban contemporary radio stations as the third single from Woman to Woman; it was put forth as a single following her previous releases, "Enough of No Love" and "Trust and Believe" in 2012.
-In the summer of 2012, the song was debated as the second single, opposed to the latter.
-Cole has cited "I Choose You" as one of her favorites from Woman to Woman.
-Upon its release, "I Choose You" was met with positive reviews from music journalism.
+Reception and live performances

 Ken Capobianco of The Boston Globe suggested the song's main concept as "making choices while staring down tough truths", and a writer from Jet identified it as the strongest track from the album.
 John Ricard of BET viewed "I Choose You" as a "slow song about an ex-flame" and praised Cole's "strong" vocals.
-Keithan Samuels of Rated R&B compared Cole's vocals on the song to her vocals on her 2006 single "Love" picked it as a standout track on the album.
+Keithan Samuels of Rated R&B compared Cole's vocals on the song to her vocals presented on her 2006 single "Love" and picked it as a standout track on the album.
+Tamika Alexander of Southern News viewed "I Choose You" as a "soft song" compared to her usual work and praised Cole for "show[ing] off her vocals" throughout the track.
 On November 2, 2013, "I Choose You" peaked at number 18 on the US Billboard Adult R&B Songs chart and remained on the chart for a total of 18 weeks.

+On Jimmy Kimmel Live!, Cole gave an encore performance of "I Choose You" on March 19, 2013.
+During her Woman to Woman Tour, Cole visited the Warner Theatre in Washington, D.C. on March 30 and sang the song following a couple's on-stage proposal.

 Music video

 The music video for "I Choose You" was filmed during August 2013 in Los Angeles, California.
 On October 2, 2013, Cole made a guest appearance on BET's 106 & Park and provided an exclusive premiere of the video.
 The video was made available on other digital platforms later that day.
 Prior to its release, Cole had posted a photo of herself while filming the music video, which featured her wearing the shoes from her Steve Madden collection.

 In the black-and-white video directed by Ethan Lader, a story is displayed of Cole being in love with two men and struggling to choose the one whom she ultimately wants to be with.
-Cole is seen wearing a "lovely laced" bikini and a "Versace-inspired" outfit while singing in an intimate setting and she is also shown wearing an origami dress designed by Bishme Cromartie as she sings to the two men separately.
+Cole is seen wearing a "lovely laced" bikini and a "Versace-inspired" outfit while singing in an intimate setting alongside being shown wearing an origami dress designed by Bishme Cromartie as she sings to the two men separately.
 The singer's hairstyle and looks were compared to the likes of fellow R&B singer K. Michelle.
 Derrick Taylor of Essence declared the two men in the video as "hunks", interpreting one as being "more clean cut" and the other being "more urban in style".